 If you prefer to admire the sunset from the water, taking a sunset cruise is an excellent choice.
 It’s a great way to get a closer look at Krabi’s rich biodiversity.
 And, you’ll pass by several of Krabi’s most prized gems such as Poda Island and Phra Nang Cave.
 Besides the incredible views over the water, you’ll also be able to grab a snorkel and admire the diverse marine life below.

 Ao nang town has a great nightlife scene geared to all kinds of travelers.
 There are plenty of bars, cafes, and nightclubs to party the night away and soak up the lively atmosphere.
 Of course, watching a cabaret show is much fun too.
 It’s also one of the best things to do in Ao Nang!

 If you’re looking for something a bit more laidback away from partygoers and backpacker crowd, head to Noppharat Thara beach.
 You’ll find several excellent beachfront restaurants and bars eager to serve you an ice-cold beer and a tasty meal.
 The best part, though — the stunning ocean views!

 Shop for souvenirs

 Ao nang town is a shoppers paradise, and it’s the perfect place to practice your haggling skills.
-The main road is lined with shops selling everything from handbags and beachwear to souvenirs and tasty snacks to bring back home.
+The main road is lined with dozens of cute shops.
+Here you can find everything from handbags and beachwear, to souvenirs and tasty snacks to bring back home.